Waiting to Save for Retirement Could Cost You

 Here's a retirement savings rule to get you started.

-If you start saving in your 20s, contributing 10% to 15% of your paycheck (including any savings match from your employer), you'll likely meet your retirement savings goal.
+If you start saving in your 20s, contributing 10% to 15% of your paycheck (including any savings match from your employer), you'll be more likely to meet your retirement savings goal.
 With every decade you delay, however, you'll need to save a larger percentage of your paycheck.

 Find additional ways to save